UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week11/index.md

     link: https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_data/main/mobility.csv
 ---

-# Finish up with Starboard, Intro to Jekyll
+# More with Jekyll+Altair, Publishing Viz

-Today we'll cover a brief intro of [Jekyll](https://jekyllrb.com/) and web development in general.
+We talk a little bit about publishing and carry on with Jekyll and add in some Altair in Python.

 ## Extra files

 Full corgi dataset available [here](corg/corgiData_countries_full_2020.json).